Arena Naucalpan 37th Anniversary Show: Event

 In the second match of the night El Hijo del Diablo gained a tainted victory for his team (Apolo Estrada Jr., Electro Boy and Imposible) over Los Tortugas Ninjas (Leo, Mike, Rafy and Teelo) when he tricked one of Los Tortugas into hitting a referee with one of his moves as El Hijo del Diablo ducked out of the way.
 Los Tortugas were subsequently disqualified for hitting the referee.

 The fourth match of the night saw Negro Navarro team up with Black Terry to take on his sons, the masked wrestlers known as Los Traumas (Trauma I and Trauma II).
-Prior to the match Navarro tooj the microphone and managed to convince Los Traumas to wrestle a clean, technical match.
+Prior to the match Navarro took the microphone and managed to convince Los Traumas to wrestle a clean, technical match.
 Navarro and Black Terry defeated Navarro's sons in two straight falls.
 Afterwards Los Traumas praised both of the much older wrestlers, with Trauma II handing Black Terry as a sign of respect.

 All ten competitors in the main event steel cage match were supposed to fight for 10-minutes before they would be allowed to leave the ring, but Pirata Morgan and El Hijo de Pirata Morgan started the match off early by attacking Máscara Sagrada outside the ring as he was being introduced to the crowd.
 Once the remaining competitors; Canis Lupus, El Hijo del Máscara Año 2000, Máscara Año 2000, Oficial AK-47, Rayo de Jalisco Jr., Súper Nova and X-Fly were inside the cage the match itself could start.
 The match came down to Oficial AK-47 and X-Fly as the last two men in the cage.
 Moments later Oficial 911 came to ringside and helped his regular tag team partner defeat X-Fly.
 As a result, X-Fly had all his hair shaved off.